 Learn more about blood in urine in females here.

 11. Ectopic pregnancy

 A person may feel a very sharp pain and cramps in their pelvis, which are usually focused on one side.
 Other symptoms include nausea, vaginal bleeding, and dizziness.

 Anyone who suspects an ectopic pregnancy should seek immediate medical care, as this is a life threatening condition.

 12. Pelvic adhesions

-The scar tissue could form due to an old infection, endometriosis, or other issues in the area.
+The scar tissue could form due to an old infection, endometriosis, prior surgeries, or other issues in the area.
 Pelvic adhesions may lead to chronic pelvic pain in some women, and they may cause other symptoms, depending on where the scar tissue appears.

 13. Ovarian cysts

 Ovarian cysts occur when the ovaries fail to release an egg.
 The follicle holding the egg may not open entirely or become clogged with fluid.